ZaidRasheed/grades-portal/README.md

 5. ONLY a student can delete ONLY his own own account.
 6. ONLY a teacher can update student marks, the name,id and email should remain the same or else rejected, one mark can be deleted or added per request, any new mark should have the correct data types :
     1. Grade name should be a string and should not be empty.
+    2. Grade subject should be a string and should not be empty.
-    2. Percentage should be a number and between 0 and 100.
+    3. Percentage should be a number and between 0 and 100.
-    3. Mark should be a number greater than or equal 0.
+    4. Mark should be a number greater than or equal 0.
-    4. Total should be a number greater 0 and also greater than or equal to mark.
+    5. Total should be a number greater 0 and also greater than or equal to mark.
 ```
 rules_version = '2';
   service cloud.firestore {